 Collegiate Affiliation

-Kathleen Collins is a Professor in the Department of Political Science and a faculty affiliate in Islamic Studies.
-She received her Ph.D. from Stanford University in Political Science with a focus on Russia and Muslim Eurasia.
+Kathleen Collins is the Arleen C. Carlson Professor in the Department of Political Science and a faculty affiliate in Islamic Studies.
+She received her Ph.D. from Stanford University in Political Science with a focus on Russia and Eurasia.
 Collins received her B.A., summa cum laude, and Phi Beta Kappa, with a dual major in Russian Language and Literature and Government and International Studies from the University of Notre Dame.
 She also studied Uzbek and Turkish in graduate school.
+She has done extensive field research in Central Asia, the South Caucasus, Russia, the Baltics, and, more recently, Eastern Europe.

 Professor Collins is the author of Clan Politics and Regime Transition in Central Asia (Cambridge University Press), which won the Central Eurasian Studies Society Award for the Best Book in the Social Sciences on Central Eurasia, 2008.
 Her second book is Politicizing Islam in Central Asia: From the Russian Revolution to the Afghan and Syrian Jihads (Oxford University Press, 2023).